 +Properly balanced.
 Your hardest enemies are really just the turrets and once in a while some Alien Grunts.

 +Several new model assets in use which add greatly to the experience.

--Few bugs remain especially in the final map with open doors that lets you look into the sky and map itself and couple texture glitches. (purple/black textures)
+-Few bugs remain especially in the final map with open doors that let you look into the sky and map itself.
+That and couple texture glitches. (purple/black textures)

--Mod lacks a purpose.
-You're sent in to Black Mesa, but why?
-What's your objective there?
-You're none given.
+-Mod lacks purpose.
+You're sent to Black Mesa, but why?
+What are your orders?
+You're none global mission order given.

 -You're once more a lone wolf.
 Some squad mates would've been nice.